Detailed Itinerary

 Meals: Breakfast, Dinner

-After checking out of our hotel, we head to Blenheim Palace, designed on an awe-inspiring scale by Vanbrugh and set in beautiful parkland landscaped by ‘Capability’ Brown.
 As the seat of the Dukes of Marlborough, the palace is synonymous with the Churchill family and is the birthplace of Sir Winston Churchill.
-A permanent exhibition commemorates the life of this famous wartime Prime Minister, whilst there is also a superb collection of tapestries, paintings, porcelain and furniture.
-As part of our afternoon celebration experience, we marvel at the lavish State Rooms on a guided tour, take a stroll through the pretty water terraces, indulge in a champagne afternoon tea and enjoy some free time to explore – a simply lovely way to spend an afternoon during the British summer.
+A permanent exhibition commemorates the life of this famous wartime Prime Minister, whilst the magnificent State Rooms reveal a superb collection of tapestries, paintings, porcelain and furniture.

-We continue on to Hartwell House & Spa, one of the National Trust’s Historic House Hotels, where we stay for the two remaining nights of our tour.
+Afterward, we check into Hartwell House & Spa, one of the National Trust’s Historic House Hotels, our base for the last two nights.
+Tonight we enjoy dinner together at the hotel.

 Meals: Breakfast, Lunch, Dinner